 For the first week after planting, water your Skip laurel every day, then gradually reduce to once a week or every 10 days.
 A good way to keep your soil moist is by applying a 3–4 inch layer of mulch.

-You can feed Skip laurel trees in the spring after they have flowered, using a slow-release fertilizer.
+You can apply Skip laurel fertilizer in the spring after they have flowered.
+They require a slow-release fertilizer.

 Skip laurel trees do not require pruning, but they respond well to it.
 If you decide to prune, do it in spring after the tree has flowered or early summer.
 Keep in mind that pruning will get rid of the berries that songbirds like to eat, and take away their opportunity to nest in your tree.

-Skip laurel trees are evergreen, and their glossy foliage stays dark green year-round.
+Skip laurel trees do not lose their leaves because they are evergreen, and their glossy foliage stays dark green year-round.

-Skip laurels can grow as tall as 18 feet high.
+Skip laurel trees can grow as tall as 18 feet high.
+Due to the Skip laurel hedge height, they provide ample privacy in yards.

-They grow at a moderate pace of roughly two feet per year.
+Skip laurel trees grow at a moderate pace of roughly 2 feet per year.
+Fertilizing can support tree growth, but they have to be slow-release fertilizers.

-Yes, Skip laurel trees bloom fragrant white flowers in spring.
+Yes, Skip laurel trees bloom fragrant white flowers in spring, and they also produce dark red berries in fall.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.